bgd-labs/aave-delivery-infrastructure/docs/overview.md

   to arrive to the destination for whatever reason.
   The amount of Bridge Adapters used to forward a message to its destination will be the minimum specified by the required confirmations of the receiver chain.
 The specified number of adapters will be selected (pseudo randomly) from the list of allowed forwarders.
-  With this logic, a.DI can have any number of allowed forwarders for a specific destination chain, without incresing the cost of forwarding a message.
+  With this logic, a.DI can have any number of allowed forwarders for a specific destination chain, without increasing the cost of forwarding a message.
+Forwarder required confirmations set to 0, means that the message will not be forwarded.
 - [CrossChainReceiver (CCR)](../src/contracts/CrossChainReceiver.sol): contains the logic to receive messages from other chains.
 To route a message to the destination address, the message needs to be received correctly (from the different allowed bridges) a certain amount of times.
 To be received correctly means that it must be the exact same